SiggeMcKvack/zelda3/docs/launcher.md

 The launcher operates on `./zelda3.ini` in the current working directory.
 This is the same file the game uses, so any changes made in the launcher will be reflected when you run the game.

 ## Settings Tabs

+### General

+The General tab manages game assets and language settings:

+**Asset File Status:**
+- Shows current status of `zelda3_assets.dat`
+- Green indicator: Asset file found and valid
+- Red indicator: Asset file missing or invalid

+**Language Selection:**
+- Dropdown populated from available languages in asset file
+- Options depend on which dialogue files were extracted
+- Default: US English

+**Create Asset File:**

+If you don't have `zelda3_assets.dat`, you can create it directly from the launcher:

+1. **ROM Path** - Click "Browse..." to select your ROM file
+   - Supports .sfc and .smc formats
+   - Only USA ROMs fully supported for all features

+2. **Create Asset File** - Click to run extraction
+   - Shows progress in status area
+   - Displays success message or error details
+   - Automatically refreshes language dropdown on success

+**Error Messages:**
+- "Detected German ROM" - Non-USA ROM detected, extraction limited
+- "ROM not found" - Invalid path or missing file
+- "Unknown ROM" - ROM doesn't match any known version (check SHA1)

 ### Graphics